Strongly homotopy Lie algebras and deformations of calibrated submanifolds: Deformations of -calibrated submanifolds

 \subsection{Infinitesimal deformations of $\hat \varphi$-submanifolds}

-Given a $\varphi$-calibrated submanifold $L^l$ recall that $\Mm_{\hat \varphi}(L)$ is the pre-moduli space of all $\varphi$-calibrated submanifolds that are obtained from $L$ by smooth $\hat \varphi$-deformations.
-By Corollary \ref{cor:caldeform}, $\Mm_{\hat \varphi}(L)$ consists of all closed minimal submanifolds that are obtained from $L$ by smooth deformations.
-The following Lemma is an infinitesimal version of Corollary \ref{cor:caldeform}.
+Given a {\it parallel} calibration $\varphi$ and a closed $\varphi$-calibrated submanifold $L$, the premoduli space $\Mm_{\hat\varphi}(L)$ consists of all closed minimal submanifolds that are obtained from $L$ by smooth deformation.
+The following Proposition, in which we do not require the calibration $\varphi$ to be parallel, is an infinitesimal analogue of Corollary \ref{cor:caldeform}.

-\begin{proposition} The space $J_{\hat \varphi} (L)$ of infinitesimal $\hat \varphi$-deformations of $L$ coincides with the space $J(L)$ of Jacobi fields on $L$, regarding $L$ as a minimal submanifold. \end{proposition}